 I see a lot of things online about the caffeine in tea and notice that many people are incorrectly informed about where the tea rates on a caffeine scale.

 White tea actually has more caffeine per leaf than black tea due to how it is processed.
 However, once brewed, the reason the cup has less caffeine when brewed is because you steep it at a lower temperature (165F~185F)(73.8c~85c) for less time (1.5min~4min).

 The rankings per cup are usually:

-Pu'erh/Darks (Pu'erh tea is also considered the fine wine of tea and is fermented)
+Pu'erh/Darks (Pu'erh tea is also considered the fine wine of tea and is semi-oxidized)

 If someone is telling you it is caffeine free, they're lying.
 White teas are still made from camellia sinensis plant which contains caffeine.
 Some herbals even have caffeine because there are other herbs out there that have that.